- Library Visits

 Children explore all areas of geography, physical and social sciences, and cultural differences to help them understand the world around them.
 The materials stress basic concepts, similarities and differences, and allow the child to become familiar through experiences, experimentation and exposure to our STEM curriculum.
 Sensorial material includes sandpaper globes, puzzle maps, land and water forms, plants and animals.
 The children all participate in the planting and care of the plants in our Montessori garden.

-The children are introduced to foreign languages through use of song, movement, games, cooking and cultural celebrations.
+The children are introduced to foreign languages through the use of song, movement, games, cooking and cultural celebrations.

 Children are exposed to a wide variety of materials, media and art history including units on the Master Artists.
 The children explore and experiment with drawing, painting, sculpture and print making techniques.
 Unrestricted creativity is the main thrust, with enough guidance to ensure safety, proper use of tools, consideration of peers and a feeling of success at the end of each project.